 - Covers stationary rack machines (undercounter; single tank door-type; pot, pan, and utensil; and glasswashing) and conveyor machines (rack and rackless/flight type, multi and single tank).
 Products must meet idle energy rate and water consumption limits, as determined by both machine type and sanitation approach (chemical/low temp versus high temp).

-- ENERGY STAR certified commercial dishwashers can save businesses an average of $3,000/year on their energy and water bills depending on product type.
+- ENERGY STAR certified commercial dishwashers can save businesses an average of $1,500 a year on energy bills and over 37,000 gallons of water per year depending on product type.